-- Do more of the things you enjoy
+- Participation in the activities you enjoy

-- Have fewer flare-ups
+- Fewer flare-ups

-Here are the types of medicines usually prescribed for COPD:
+Types of medicines often prescribed for COPD:

-Bronchodilators relax the muscles around your airways, which helps keep your airways open and makes it easier to breathe.
-Bronchodilators often are taken through an inhaler that passes the medicine straight to your lungs.
-Because not all inhalers are the same, make sure to ask your healthcare team to show you how your specific inhaler works.
-This helps make sure you're getting a full dose of medication.
-Other types of bronchodilators are taken by mouth.
+Bronchodilators relax the muscles around the airways which helps to keep them open and makes breathing easier.
+Most bronchodilators are often delivered through an inhaler or can be nebulized so you breathe the medicine straight into your lungs.
+Inhalers operate in different ways, so make sure to ask your healthcare team to show you how your specific inhaler works.
+This ensures you will get a full dose of medicine with each breath.

 - Short-acting beta-agonist and short-acting anticholinergic

-- Long-acting beta-agonist and inhaled corticosteroid
+- Long-acting beta-agonist and corticosteroid